 Establish a regular, relaxing bedtime routine that will allow you to unwind and send a "signal" to your brain that it's time to sleep.
-Avoiding exposure to bright light before bedtime.
+Avoid exposure to bright light before bedtime.
 Taking a warm bath may help.
-Don't use your bed for anything other than sleep or sex.
+Do not use your bed for anything other than sleep or sex.
 Your bed should be associated with sleep.
 Avoid “clock watching” after going to bed, as well as drinking fluids just before bed.
 If you cannot sleep, get up and read until you feel tired again.
-That way you won’t feel frustrated by your inability to sleep, which creates a vicious cycle.
+That way you will not feel frustrated by your inability to sleep, which can create a vicious cycle.

 Jet lag is the inability to sleep as a result of crossing many time zones in a short period of time.
 This can disturb your biological rhythms and deprive you of good sleep.
 To help minimize its effect, get a good night’s sleep before traveling, drink plenty of water, and avoid alcohol during the trip.